Twitter lists new subscription-based service on iOS

-San Francisco, May 28 (IANS) Micro-blogging site Twitter has listed a new subscription-based service "Twitter Blue" on App Store, in an indication that the company is preparing to trial the offering soon.
+San Francisco: Micro-blogging site Twitter has listed a new subscription-based service "Twitter Blue" on App Store, in an indication that the company is preparing to trial the offering soon.

 "Twitter Blue" is listed as an in-app purchase, priced at 2.49 pound in the UK and $2.99 in the US.